zagatoflint/apiTestSuite/README.md

 # Tests in Postman

-Test scripts are easily added in the Postman App:  [Adding Postman Tests](https://learning.getpostman.com/docs/postman/scripts/test_scripts/)
+Test scripts are easily added in the Postman App:  [https://learning.getpostman.com/docs/postman/scripts/test_scripts/]()

-The assertion library in postman is based on chaiJS: [http://chaijs.com/api/bdd/]([http://chaijs.com/api/bdd/)
+The assertion library in postman is based on chaiJS: [http://chaijs.com/api/bdd/]()

 Import this suite into postman to edit and see the tests: